-Seattle University selects for undergraduate admission those students who have demonstrated in their prior studies an ability to achieve a level of academic performance necessary to earn a degree.
 The university admission policy is administered by the provost and the dean of admission.
-Acceptance of an admissions offer implies adherence to the university policies and code of conduct.
+Acceptance of an admission offer implies adherence to the university policies and code of conduct.
 All academic documents submitted by applicants become the property of Seattle University.
-In addition to the requirements for admission set forth in this section of the bulletin, reference must be made to additional or distinctive requirements in the individual colleges or schools of the university.
-Such information will be found in the section of the bulletin pertaining to a specific college or school.
+In addition to the requirements for admission set forth in this section, reference must be made to the additional or distinctive requirements within the individual colleges or schools of the university.
+This information can be found in subsequent sections of the bulletin.